 Proofreading is a valuable skill for anyone to have in any industry.
 Finding any mistakes and correcting them before finalizing any document will be crucial for the final product.
 Whether you’re studying or working as a Virtual Assistant or as a Medical Transcriptionist, or whatever you have chosen to do in life, proofreading is a valuable skill.

-The best way to get better at spotting your errors is simple – practice!
-The saying that goes, “practice makes perfect,” is a lie: practice makes more practice.
-The more you practice you have, the more you’ll be evolving and growing, and that’s arguably the better goal to have.
+The best way to get better at spotting your errors is simple.
+It’s practice!
+The saying that goes “practice makes perfect,” is a lie.
+Practice makes more practice.
+The more practice you have, the more you’ll be evolving and growing, and that’s arguably the better goal to have.
 The goal should be growth, not perfection.
 That goes for everything, not just proofreading.

 So, you want to learn how to be a better proofreader?
 Check out our tips below, where we’ve gathered a few more proofreading tips to help you how to become a better proofreader.

 Begin at the end and work up to the beginning, sentence by sentence.
 This process will help you focus on each sentence rather than getting caught up in the meaning of it.

 When you’re proofreading your work, it is helpful to know the mistakes you have made in the past.
 Try to look at something else you’ve written previously.
 Make a list of common errors you repeatedly make and start there.

 If over-using commas is a persistent error, start there.
 Comb the document for excess commas, and then move on to another error.